apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 znodes that represent "proposals" of clients.
 The idea is to have a znode, say "/election", such that each znode creates a child znode "/election/guid-n_" with both flags SEQUENCE|EPHEMERAL.
-With the sequence flag, ZooKeeper automatically appends a sequence number that is greater than any one previously appended to a child of "/election".
+With the sequence flag, ZooKeeper automatically appends a sequence number that is greater than anyone previously appended to a child of "/election".
 The process that created the znode with the smallest appended sequence number is the leader.